leesangb/ts.tsx/packages/react/suspensify/README.md

 ### How It Works

-`suspensify` wraps a promise and returns a function that:
+`suspensify` wraps a promise factory function and returns a function that:
 - Throws the promise when still pending (React Suspense catches this)
 - Returns the resolved value when successful
 - Throws the error if the promise rejected